 - 3. For user-created groups only: If you are creating a new group, specify a name for the group.
-If you previously created the group, you can edit the name, if desired. - 4.
-To assign the group different Security, Logging, and/or HTTPS policies, select the desired policies in the drop down lists. - 5.
-For the predefined Unknown Users group only: If you want unidentified User IDs or IP addresses added to the Unknown Users group, select the check box in the New Users area.
+If you previously created the group, you can edit the name, if required. - 4.
+To assign the group different Security, Logging, and/or HTTPS policies, select the required policies in the drop down lists. - 5.
+For the predefined Unknown Users group only: If you want unidentified User IDs or IP addresses added to the Unknown Users group, select the check box in the New Users area. - 6.
+Click Save. - 7.
+If you are ready to distribute and implement the changes in your system devices, click